Tamim-369/Sparkpress/README.md

-# Nexpress Express js template
+# Sparkpress Express js template

-This is a next level express js template inspired by [typescript-mongoose-express-backend-template ](https://github.com/siffahim/typescript-mongoose-express-backend-template) created by [siffahim](https://github.com/siffahim)
+Note: The project is still under development so it's possible to see unexpected errors This is a next level express js template inspired by [typescript-mongoose-express-backend-template ](https://github.com/siffahim/typescript-mongoose-express-backend-template) created by [siffahim](https://github.com/siffahim)